PlasticRanger

 Does TPU need cooling while 3D printing?

-Usually, TPU doesn’t need a cooling fan, but a lot depends on the settings you’re using.
+Usually, TPU doesn’t need a cooling fan, but a lot depends on your settings.
 For example, 3D printing with TPU without a cooling fan is normal, but using a cooling fan at around 40% is recommended if printing at high temperatures and speeds.
 Using a cooling fan is also important when you have bridges.

 How fast can you 3D print with TPU?

-The print speed of flexible TPU filament should be 30 to 50 mm/sec.
+The flexible TPU filament print speed should be 30 to 50 mm/sec.
 The optimum setting for the layer thickness is 0.1mm.
-Extrusion temperature ranges from 200 to 220˚C with a heated bed platform around 80 to 100˚C.
+Extrusion temperature ranges from 200 to 220ËšC with a heated bed platform around 80 to 100ËšC.

 What is the difference between TPU and PLA?